MetaFFI/metaffi-root/add-new-language-support.md

     - Unit-test information in `sdk/cdts_serializer/serializer_tests_doc.md`
     - Will be used by `runtime_manager`, so when picking a programming language, this should be taken into account
     - CDT code, MetaFFI primitives and additional helper functions are available at `sdk/runtime/`.
+    - Handle rule: when serializing a handle, set the runtime ID of the serializer; when deserializing, if the handle runtime ID matches this runtime, return the native object instead of a handle.

 [ ] Implement or use `runtime_manager` in `sdk/runtime_manager/[runtime-name]/`.
     - Load/unload the target runtime